 Plugin Base class.

-Sample code for the plugin shutdown APIs is available.
+Sample code for the new plugin shutdown APIs is available.

 We also welcome contributions and bug fixes to the Logstash core feature set.